coryinsiderz/rnodec.io/content/blog/orig/01-get-chain.md

 +++
-title = "Terraform-Validator-01: Get Chaindata"
+title = "Get Chaindata"
-description = "How to download quicksync chain" date = {{ .Date }}
-weight = 20
+weight = 25
 draft = false
+description = "How to download quicksync chain" bref = "It is no fun to wait for a node to catch up to the latest block height from scratch.
+Fortunately, the folks at chainlayer.io provide quicksync files to skip the line and catch up much quicker."

 +++

-It is no fun to wait for a node to catch up to the latest block height from scratch.
-Fortunately, the folks at chainlayer.io provide quicksync files to skip the line and catch up much quicker.
+# Download chain quick sync file

+Thank you to the chainlayer team for this...

 The overall approach here is:
 1. create a gcp instance with a large disk attached